North Winds, Spring 2021

 North Winds is blended seasonally to achieve the most balanced flavor profile.
-The current offering is a blend of Spring 2016 black tea from the Yunnan province of China.
+The current offering is a blend of Spring black tea from the Yunnan and Fujian provinces of China.

 Michigan is full of wondrous little towns known for the things they have perfected and small spots of nature that will take your breath away.
 This tea is inspired by the entire northern area of Michigan, from Traverse City to the Les Cheneaux Islands.